 Make sure the butter is well incorporated into the dry ingredients as shown below in the picture.
 As I mentioned, using a pastry cutter will make it easier to incorporate.

 The aroma of cinnamon baking apples filled the house!
-My husband was asking when he can dig into it of course.
-Meanwhile, our five-year old wants to eat one of the apples after he ate a big bowl of apple sauce.
+Of course my husband was asking when he can dig into it.
+Meanwhile, my son wants to eat one of the apples after he ate a big bowl of apple sauce.
 Do you think he likes apples or what?

-When you want to make a tasty fall recipe and fill your house with the aromas of fall, this Yummy Easy Apple Craisin Crisp is the way to do it.
-This crunchy, sweet, buttery apple dessert served with creamy vanilla ice cream is the ultimate comfort food on a cool, rainy day.
+When you want to make a tasty fall recipe and fill your house with the aromas of fall, this delicious Apple Cranberry Craisin Crisp is the way to do it.
+This crunchy, sweet, buttery apple dessert served with creamy vanilla ice cream is the ultimate rainy day comfort food.
 What better way to celebrate fall by picking your own apples and making a great Yummy Easy Apple Craisin Crisp with your kids?

 - 1 cup packed brown sugar